 Panels featured CLPHA members who are implementing innovative programs to serve residents and improve outcomes, and researchers who are advancing the study of housing mobility and outcomes.

-Members Karen Dubois-Walton of Elm City Communities, Erin Johnson of Oakland Housing Authority, Michael Mirra of Tacoma Housing Authority, and Kyle Hanson of Minneapolis Public Housing Authority discussed how their MTW flexibility supports their programming efforts; and Sylvia Blanco of the Housing Authority of the City of Austin, Brian Gage of Akron Metropolitan Housing Authority, and Andrew Lofton of Seattle Housing Authority shared updates on their new partnerships with Medicaid Managed Care Organizations as part of their work on a joint cross-sector project with United Health Care, the Center for Supportive Housing, and CLPHA.
+Members Karen Dubois-Walton of Elm City Communities, Eric Johnson of Oakland Housing Authority, Michael Mirra of Tacoma Housing Authority, and Kyle Hanson of Minneapolis Public Housing Authority discussed how their MTW flexibility supports their programming efforts; and Sylvia Blanco of the Housing Authority of the City of Austin, Brian Gage of Akron Metropolitan Housing Authority, and Andrew Lofton of Seattle Housing Authority shared updates on their new partnerships with Medicaid Managed Care Organizations as part of their work on a joint cross-sector project with United Health Care, the Center for Supportive Housing, and CLPHA.

 Researchers Stefanie DeLuca, Ingrid Gould Ellen, Jeffrey Kling, and Jens Ludwig shared lessons from their quantitative and qualitative analysis of the Moving to Opportunity (MTO) demonstrations that affirm and challenge decades-old findings on mobility.
 In their presentations, the speakers made clear that the broader understanding of mobility outcomes will continue to evolve as cohorts age, neighborhoods change, and new measures of success are integrated into the research.

 CLPHA members can view summaries of each speaker or panel below.
 Materials and presentation slides are posted to CLPHA’s Dropbox.